-Ten (10) calendar trading days before and three (3) calendar trading days after the disclosure of quarterly and annual financial results.
+Five (5) trading days before and two (2) trading days after the disclosure of quarterly and annual financial results.
 Structured reports/disclosures refer to periodic reports required by the SEC and/or PSE to ensure public availability of continuing adequate information on the Bank.